Backup and recovery v5

 To request this, use the standard syntax:

-BDR allows for changes from multiple masters, all recorded within the WAL log for one node, separately identified using replication origin identifiers.
+PGD allows for changes from multiple masters, all recorded within the WAL log for one node, separately identified using replication origin identifiers.

-BDR allows PITR of all or some replication origins to a specific point in time, providing a fully consistent viewpoint across all subsets of nodes.
+PGD allows PITR of all or some replication origins to a specific point in time, providing a fully consistent viewpoint across all subsets of nodes.

 Thus for multi-origins, we view the WAL stream as containing multiple streams all mixed up into one larger stream.
 There is still just one PIT, but that will be reached as different points for each origin separately.